amuszyn/dnd-notes/dnd/episode/pt4.md

 He begins to hear something weird.
 It's just sounds.
 No words.
 'Dream with me'.
 A few icicles begin to fall from the celing as the ground begins to shake.

+## Episode 45: A Dance with the Demon

+We begin on second round of combat.
+Everyone had heard in their mind, a voice.
+Saying: 'Dream with me'.

+Bit -> Noxx -> Desmond -> Duskar -> Locke -> Ferrick -> Xavier -> Neil -> Brodan -> Camilla -> Ozen

+We feel the ground shake with a new intensity, this vibration went from a murmur to perpetual.
+Feels like a minor earthquake.

+Another round goes by and we hear an earsplitting psychic noise:
+Every person takes a minute to recoil from this.
+'Dream'
+And then from the ground a large crack forms in the prison.
+Looks like half the battlefield has a chasm tear into it.

+As the ground surfaces, we see a giant crack running across the entire sky.
+A purple sea of endless stars directly over the castle.
+From the cracks, a single giant tendril extends outward.
+As it does the stars become a sickly yellow color.
+They are eyes in the sky, chaos ensues.
+There are beams from the eyes, as it hits someone in the street they hold their head and slam their head into the ground to stop the noise.

+> Repaste: Bit -> Noxx -> Desmond -> Duskar -> Locke -> Ferrick -> Xavier -> Neil -> Brodan -> Camilla -> Ozen

+Multiple yellow eyes begin to look at the battle.
+They shoot their beams.

+> Can walk where a downed person is.
+> 10ft expended to walk thru that space.
+> If they are picked up they are shoved right or left.

+> Sebastion can distribute potions.
+> You can take a potion from sebastion for an action.
+> Sebastion can pick up downed persons using a potion assuming they are prone.

+We take down The Demon of Duskar.

+'When death marches, where will you be' are the last words of Gregor.

+The party levels up.